tensorflow/docs/site/en/install/lang_java.md

 mvn -q compile exec:java
 </pre>

-The command prints: <code>TensorFlow version and a simple calculation.</code>
+The command prints TensorFlow version and a simple calculation.

 Success!
 TensorFlow Java is configured.